Administrative Resources for Faculty

-A Request for Travel Authorization (RTA) must be filed with the department at least two weeks prior to your travel.
+A Request for Travel Authorization (RTA) must be filed with the department at least two weeks prior to domestic travel, four weeks prior to international travel.
 Faculty who will be missing a class must specify a professor who will be handling their class while they are away.
 TAs are not authorized to cover your class.
 The online RTA form can be found here.

 *** HAVE YOU APPLIED FOR A FACULTY TRAVEL GRANT? $1,200 IS AVAILABLE YEARLY. ***

 Now available through online application!
 Check out the graduate school's web site for travel grants for details.
 The purpose of the travel grant is to support presentation of the applicant's original research or creative effort.
 Attending a meeting or chairing a session does not qualify nor does accepting an invitation to present a seminar or giving a colloquium at another university.
 The RTA form must be filled about before applying.
 Before beginning the application, be sure to gather 1) your abstract (not exceeding one page in length) of the paper or presentation to be given and 2) either a copy of the meeting program showing your name, paper or presentation topic, and date or a letter from the meeting organizer accepting your paper or presentation and confirming your part in the program.
 Applications must be completed and submitted with your RTA form no later than two weeks before your scheduled trip.

 The College now employs an online submission system for travel reimbursements.
 You may even be able to begin adding information while still traveling to better track your cabs, etc. Please note that this online form creates a draft, routed to Aubrey, and should not be considered finalized.